 The inverter must be configured to the proper settings in order to ensure that it complies with the country grid code and functions.
+Unless these settings are selected, the inverter will not start production.

-- 1. From the Commissioning screen select Country & Grid. - 2.
-From the Country & Grid drop-down list, select the required option and tap Set Country & Grid. - 3.
-From the Language drop-down list, select your language and tap Set Language.
+- 1. From the Commissioning screen, select Country & Grid. - From the Country & Grid drop-down list, select the required option and tap Set Country & Grid. - 3.
+If relevant, from the Language drop-down list, select your language and tap Set Language. - 4.
+To save the information to a read-only file, tap the PDF icon (iOS) or the JPEG icon (Android) at the bottom of the screen.